Language in print | National Library of Australia (NLA)

 Introductory activities

-• Throughout Australia, many suburbs and towns have a community of people who speak in a language other than English.
-Often these communities are supported by local businesses selling products familiar in the countries of origin of that language.
-These businesses often provide newspapers for the community.
+Throughout Australia, many suburbs and towns have communities who speak a language other than English.
+These communities are often supported by local businesses that sell products from their countries of origin and provide community newspapers.

-• Collect a range of newspapers in languages other than English in the local community.
-What languages were available?
-Which were harder to find?
+• collect a range of newspapers in languages other than English from the local community

 Concluding activities